pocl/pocl/doc/sphinx/source/pocl_binary.rst

 ``clCreateProgramWithBinary`` can consist of either or both of device-specific code and/or implementation-specific intermediate representation.

-In POCL, both representations can be use.
+In POCL, both representations can be used.

 Implementation-specific intermediate representation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^